You are here: Home By Laws

 Membership is voluntary, and will last until the member withdraws or is dismissed by proper authority.

-New members will have a Concealed Carry Permit, or a back ground check to ensure their eligibility to join.
+New members must have a Concealed Carry Permit, or a back ground check to ensure their eligibility to join.

 For the protection of the Community and the Militia, members are forbidden to possess, use or carry drugs or alcohol on any Unit events or activities.
 Membership is not open to anyone with a felony criminal conviction unless legally expunged, any misdemeanor conviction related to domestic violence, or any involuntary mental health commitment.
 Members must be willing and able to submit to a background check and/or drug test at the discretion of the Leadership Staff.